emtee40/APDE-wiki/Preview-Mode.md

- > Note: Preview mode is a feature that is new in v0.5.1, which is not yet released.
-You can access an early version from the [APDE Preview Channel](https://plus.google.com/communities/117703520591262292626).
+ > Note: Preview mode is a feature is new in v0.5.1.

 ### Basics